roytang/blog/content/post/2007/09/lorwyn-some-other-cards-of-note.md

 ---
-categories:
+categories: []
+date: 2007-09-27 04:59:40
+tags:
 - Magic the Gathering
-date: 2007-09-27 04:59:40
-title: "Lorwyn -- Some Other Cards of Note"
+title: Lorwyn -- Some Other Cards of Note
 type: post
 url: /2007/09/lorwyn-some-other-cards-of-note/
 ---